vteran93/popcorn_installer/README.md

 ## Description

-A python based popcorn installer
+A python based Popcorn-Time installer

 To run, you will need python 3.7